mangogBasile/spark_template_project.g8/README.md

 1) install giter8 on your machine

-2) use the follow command to create your project with one module: g8 file://spark_template_project.g8/  --name="project name" --projectModule="module name" --organization=your.package.to.create
+2) use the follow command to create your project with one module:

+- if you clone the project in your own directory g8 file://spark_template_project.g8/  --name="project name" --projectModule="module name" --organization=your.package.to.create

+- you can directly create the project from bitbucket g8 https://bitbucket.org/onedata_lv/spark_template_project.g8/src/master/   --name="project name" --projectModule="module name" --organization=your.package.to.create